Research Opportunities with UH Faculty

 - Dr. Margaret Cheung, from the Department of Physics, is currently seeking undergraduates who are interested in gaining research experience in biological physics.
 Specifically this student will help in programming of the software packages as well as data analysis from the computer simulations of biomolecules.
 For more information, visit www.phys.uh.edu/%7emscheung and contact Dr. Cheung at firstname.lastname@example.org.

-- Dr. Barry Lefer and Dr. Bernhard Rappenglueck, from the Geosciences Department are interested in hosting undergraduate researchers in the UH-Atmospheric Chemistry group this summer.
-They are seeking students with an interest in working with air pollution instruments and analyzing air quality and meteorological data.
-In August, UH will be hosting a month long air pollution measurement campaign at the UH-Moody Tower Lab with scientists from several other universities.
-UH undergraduates will be playing an important role in is this experiment.
-Please contact Dr. Lefer 713-893-1741, email@example.com or Dr. Rappenglueck 713-893-1298, firstname.lastname@example.org for more information.
+- Dr. Bernhard Rappenglueck, from the Department of Earth and Atmospheric Sciences is interested in hosting undergraduate researchers in his UH-Atmospheric Science group.
+He is seeking students with an interest in working with air pollution instruments and/or analyzing air quality and meteorological data.
+Students who have a background in natural sciences or mechanical/environmental engineering are elgible to apply.
+Please contact Dr. Rappenglueck 713-743-2469, email@example.com for more information.

 - Dr. Eric Bittner, from the Chemistry Department, is interested in hosting an undergrad researcher in his group this summer.
 He is seeking a student with a strong math or physics background and who is interested in condensed matter physics.
 However, a chemistry student with a strong physics/math background is eligible to apply.
 Contact Dr. Bittner at 713-743-2775 or at firstname.lastname@example.org.

-- Dr. Joydip Das, from the Department of Pharmacological and Pharmaceutical Sciences, is currently recruiting undergraduate students to work on drug-protein interactions with a particular focus on protein kinase C, a key signal transduction protein implicated in cancer, Alzheimer’s disease and alcoholism.
-Only sincere and motivated students with a strong background in organic chemistry/biochemistry/molecular biology are encouraged to apply.
+- Dr. Joydip Das, from the Department of Pharmacological and Pharmaceutical Sciences, is currently recruiting undergraduate students to study the actions of small molecule drugs on presynaptic and signaling proteins.
+The objective is to understand the molecular mechanism of drug’s action with a long term goal of developing more potent drugs.
+Only sincere and motivated students with a strong background in biochemistry/molecular biology/organic chemistry are encouraged to apply.
 For more information, contact Dr. Das at 713-743-1708, firstname.lastname@example.org.

 - Dr. Bradley McConnell, from the Department of Pharmacological and Pharmaceutical Sciences, is currently recruiting undergraduate students to work on exciting new projects related to the genetics and physiology of heart disease; by investigating mechanisms and strategies to improve heart function.
 Motivated students with a strong background in biology, physiology, biochemistry, molecular biology or pharmacology are encouraged to apply.
 For more information, contact Dr. McConnell at 713-743-1218 or at email@example.com.